-P. Other Adjustments Related to Tax Credits
+R. Other Adjustments Related to Tax Credits

-If you are making the small business election, do not make the addition here, make it on the 140-SBI tax return.
+If you are making the small business election and this addition is directly related to small business income reported on Form 140-SBI, do not report the addition on Form 140, enter the addition on Form 140-SBI.

 You may also need to make an addition if you claimed certain tax credits.
-Call one of the numbers listed on page 1 of these instructions if you claimed any of the following apply: